nodejs/node-addon-api/doc/object_lifetime_management.md

 To handle this case, node-addon-api provides the ability to establish a new 'scope' to which newly created handles will be associated.
 Once those handles are no longer required, the scope can be deleted and any handles associated with the scope are invalidated.
-The `HandleScope` and `EscapableHandleScope` classes are provided by node-addon-api for creating additional scopes.
+The `Napi::HandleScope` and `Napi::EscapableHandleScope` classes are provided by node-addon-api for creating additional scopes.

 node-addon-api only supports a single nested hierarchy of scopes.
 There is